 retention - How long to keep data.

 If you followed my setup, I set some tags for worker nodes and control planes.
-Here, I just say to prefer nodes with the tag: worker.
+Above, I just say to prefer nodes with the tag: worker.
 I use this just because I didn't want to tax the control nodes more.
 If it does not matter to you where the Prometheus is running, remove these two lines.

 serviceMonitorSelector: matchExpressions: - key: name operator: In values: - longhorn-prometheus-servicemonitor - kube-state-metrics - node-exporter - kubelet - traefik

-Here are the Service Monitors we created; this part tells Prometheus to go and take data from them.
+Above are the Service Monitors we created.
+This part tells Prometheus to go and take data from them.
 If you add more or less, edit this part.

 storage: We will just tell it what provisioner to use, and how many GB to provision.
 Our Prometheus Operator will take care of mounting and assigning the storage for persistent data.
 Make sure that longhorn is default (I mentioned how to make it the default storage provider in longhorn section).